COVID-19 Business Resources

 Local Resources for Businesses

-City of Victoria - City Council passed motions to ensure:
+City of Victoria - City Council passed motions to ensure in 2020:

-- No property tax increases this year for residential or commercial ratepayers
+- No property tax increase in 2020 for residential or commercial ratepayers

-- The deadline to pay property taxes will be extended to August 4 with a reduced penalty put in place for late payment
+- The deadline to pay property taxes was extended to August 4, 2020 with a reduced penalty put in place for late payment

-- The deadline for utility bill payments is extended to 90 days
+- The deadline for utility bill payments was extended to 90 days

 Victoria Chamber of Commerce is refocusing their Jobs Board to help connect current employment opportunities with workers affected by businesses that have closed.
 To access the Job Board as an employer in need of employees or as a worker able to fill a need, go to VictoriaChamber.ca/jobs.
 At this time, employers are able to post at no charge by using the code SUPPORTYYJ.

 YYJLocalsForLocals - a group of 70+ tech and marketing volunteers came together to offer pro-bono support for small businesses in Victoria.
 Their focus is getting retail businesses digitally transformed to retain revenue in the face of social distancing.
 They offer services that any small business in the area can request through the website.

 Tiny Victoria Small Business Relief Fund is offering local small businesses impacted by COVID-19 small 0% non-recourse loans.

 South Island Prosperity Partnership – Additional Resources for South Island Businesses